Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Introduction

-The second class of extension is to modify the model identification stage of \cite{liang2008parameter}.
-The existing methods fall in the framework of the (penalized) least squares method, and we can again divide them into three categories: {\bf (M1)}.
-In the least squares category, research is done in ordinary differential equation (ODE) identification \cite[][]{miao2009differential} and PDE identification \cite[][]{bar1999fitting, wu2012numerical}, which leads to reported overfitting issue. {\bf (M2)}.
-In the $\ell_2$-penalized least squares method category, \cite{xun2013parameter, azzimonti2015blood} and \cite{wang2019spatiotemporal} penalize the smoothness of the unknown function, which is assumed to be in a prescribed reproducing kernel Hilbert space (RKHS).
-Essentially, this method falls in the framework of the $\ell_2$-penalized least squares method.
-Although this method can avoid overfitting by introducing the $\ell_2$-penalty, it has limited power to do ``model selection''. {\bf (M3)}.
-In the $\ell_1$-penalized least squares method category, \cite{schaeffer2017learning} identifies the unknown dynamic models (i.e., functions) through the $\ell_1$-penalized least squares method, and later the author discusses the design of an efficient algorithm, which is based on the proximal mapping method.
-The authors do not discuss the statistical property of the identified model.
-Recently, \cite{kang2019ident} and \cite{lagergren2020learning} utilize the similar method as \cite{schaeffer2017learning} and demonstrate some empirical successes.
-One still needs to derive the corresponding statistical theory for these methods; and this paper fills the gap.
+The second class of extensions modifies the model identification stage of \cite{liang2008parameter}.
+Here, existing methods fall within the framework of the (penalized) least squares method, and we can again divide them into three categories. {\bf (M1)}.
+In the least squares category, researchers study ordinary differential equation (ODE) identification \cite[][]{miao2009differential} and PDE identification \cite[][]{bar1999fitting, wu2012numerical} , althrough they too have problems with overfitting. {\bf (M2)}.
+In the $\ell_2$-penalized least squares category, \cite{xun2013parameter} and \cite{wang2019spatiotemporal} penalize the smoothness of the unknown function, which is assumed to be in a prescribed reproducing kernel Hilbert space (RKHS).
+Essentially, this method falls within the framework of the $\ell_2$-penalized least squares method.
+Although this method helps to avoid overfitting by introducing the $\ell_2$-penalty, it has limited power in terms of ``model selection''. {\bf (M3)}.
+In the $\ell_1$-penalized least squares method category, \cite{schaeffer2017learning} identifies unknown dynamic models (i.e., functions) using the $\ell_1$-penalized least squares method.
+The author provides an efficient algorithm, based on the proximal mapping method, but does not discuss the statistical proprieties of the identified model.
+Recently, \cite{kang2019ident} use a similar method to that of \cite{schaeffer2017learning}, and demonstrate empirical successes.
+However, the derivation of the statistical theory is still missing.
+Our study addresses this gap in the literature.

-In addition to the $\ell_2$ or $\ell_1$ penalized least-squares methods, there are some other methods that have been proposed in the model selection stage.
-However, these methods are not as widely used as the $\ell_2$/$\ell_1$ penalized least-squares method.
-Some examples are the Akaike information criterion (AIC) in \cite{mangan2017model}, smoothly clipped absolute deviation (SCAD) in \cite{lu2011high}, and hard-thresholding in \cite{rudy2017data}.
-The first two approaches may lead to NP-hard problems in the numerical implementation.
-The last one is ad-hoc, and may be hard to analytically analyze.
-This paper won't focus on these alternative approaches.
+In addition to the $\ell_2$- or $\ell_1$-penalized least squares methods, other methods have been proposed for the model selection stage, but are not as widely used.
+Here, examples include the Akaike information criterion (AIC) in \cite{mangan2017model}, smoothly clipped absolute deviation (SCAD) in \cite{lu2011high}, and hard-thresholding in \cite{rudy2017data}.
+The first two approaches may lead to NP-hard problems in numerical implementation.
+The last one is ad-hoc, and may be difficult to analyze.
+Thus, we do not address these alternative approaches.